unisonweb/unison/unison-src/transcripts/new-merge-constructor-alias-alice.output.md

 Alice tries to merge Bob's branch.
-There's an add-add conflict involving a builtin.
+Alice has two names for one constructor.
 This is a merge precondition violation.

 ```ucm
 .> project.create-empty project